You just finished today’s intense gaming session and now you are noticing that your PSU is getting a little too hot.

 The fastest method to cool down a power supply that is currently heating up is to open up the case and use external fans to cool it down quickly.
 Another effective solution is to clean out the dust in the internal fans using something like canned air.

 You will need to identify what is the main reason that is causing your power supply to gather so much heat.
+Also, don’t forget to check out our experts tested best budget Corsair PSUs.

 I have already mentioned all the possible causes for this issue and it’s your job to identify which one relates to you the most.